How to Thrive as a Vegan in Mexico

 People often ask me how I “survive” as a vegan in Mexico.
-I always respond by explaining that one of the main reasons I keep coming back to Mexico is for its incredible vegan food.
+I always respond by explaining that one of the main reasons I keep coming back to Mexico is for the country’s incredible vegan food.

 Eating Your Way Through Mexico on Plant-Based Diet